martin-ockajak/cantrip/README.md

 Enables direct functional-style collection manipulation without the usual iterator boilerplate.

 ### Features

 - Equivalents of standard iterator methods are added to standard library collections
 - Additional utility methods commonly found in collection libraries are also included
 - Transformation methods return a new collection instance instead of returning an iterator
-- All methods consider collection instances to be immutable although some may consume them
+- All methods treat collection instances as immutable although some may consume them
-- Asymptotic complexity is optimal and performance overhead is limited to new collection creation
+- Performance is near optimal and overhead is limited to new collection creation

 ### Examples